igargaditya/Play_Arena/README.md

 &nbsp;&nbsp; <img src="https://github.com/igargaditya/Play_Arena/blob/main/MainMenu/7.png?raw=true" width="800" />

 ## Exception Handling

 ### Login Menu
 - If the input is not a number or is outside the range (1–3), the system prompts the user to enter a valid option again.
 - If the login credentials do not match any existing user, an "Invalid Credentials" message is displayed, and the user is asked to retry.
 - During sign-up, if the entered email ID already exists, the system notifies the user and prompts them to try a different email or log in instead.

 ### Main Menu

 1. Book a turf
 - If the contact number is not exactly 10 digits, the system loops until a valid number is entered.
 - If the Turf ID is not an integer, the user is prompted to re-enter it.
 - If the number of bookings is not an integer, the system asks the user to re-enter it.
 - If the Turf ID does not exist in the database, the booking is not processed, and the user is informed.
+- If Both Turf ID and Bookings are valid, then Booking is made and availability of turf is decreased by number of bookings.

 &nbsp;&nbsp; <img src="https://github.com/igargaditya/Play_Arena/blob/main/ExceptionHandling/1.png?raw=true" width="800" />

 2. Filter Turf By Prices
 - If the lower price input is not a valid number (NaN), the system repeatedly prompts for a valid value.
 - If the upper price input is not a valid number (NaN), the system repeatedly prompts for a valid value.
 - If the lower price is greater than the upper price, the system displays: Lower Range is Larger than Upper Range!! and asks the user to re-enter the values.

 &nbsp;&nbsp; <img src="https://github.com/igargaditya/Play_Arena/blob/main/ExceptionHandling/2.png?raw=true" width="800" />

 3. Update Reservation
 - If the entered Reservation ID is invalid (does not exist) or is not a valid number, the system exits the update process, returns to the main menu, and prompts the user to try again.
 - When updating the contact number, if the input is not exactly 10 digits, the system repeatedly prompts the user until a valid number is entered.

 &nbsp;&nbsp; <img src="https://github.com/igargaditya/Play_Arena/blob/main/ExceptionHandling/3.png?raw=true" width="800" />

 4. Delete Reservation
 - If the entered Reservation ID is invalid (does not exist) or is not a valid number, the system cancels the delete process, returns to the main menu, and prompts the user to try again.
+- If it is valid then the availability of the turf with that cancelled bookings is increased by the number of bookings deleted

 &nbsp;&nbsp; <img src="https://github.com/igargaditya/Play_Arena/blob/main/ExceptionHandling/4.png?raw=true" width="800" />